What is Cultural Intelligence?

 That was in 2003.
 Since then a lot of other definitions have emerged as it always happens in academia.
-I prefer the original definition of cultural intelligence although it should be expanded into non-work related situations as well.
+I prefer the original definition of cultural intelligence although it should be expanded into non-work-related situations as well.

 Why is Cultural intelligence important?

 If we go back 40 years or more we lived in a completely different world.
 The economic wealth was centralised in Europe and the USA with a few isolated wealthy spots in Asia and South America.
-Trade was limited to good and we didn’t know about outsourcing or international joint ventures in larger scales.
+Trade was limited to goods and we didn’t know about outsourcing or international joint ventures on larger scales.
 Travelling long distances was out of reach for most people and communicating over long distances took forever and was really expensive too.

 The rise of emerging- and frontier markets, technological developments, de-regulation and many areas across the globe and increased political stability fueled the development of a new era; globalisation.
-With globalisation came migration of people who wanted to work or study elsewhere – far away.
-International joint-ventures and partnerships, as well as outsourcing of production and later services, became the norm.
-The rise of the new economies and development of new middle classes lead to a much more balanced global ecosystem with the global wealth more distributed than ever before in history.
+With globalisation came the migration of people who wanted to work or study elsewhere – far away.
+International joint ventures and partnerships, as well as outsourcing of production and later services, became the norm.
+The rise of the new economies and the development of new middle classes lead to a much more balanced global ecosystem with global wealth more distributed than ever before in history.
 A sign of that is that the US part of the global economy has declined by more than 50% from 1960 to 2014 according to Forbes.
 That is good news for the world.

 The distributed wealth, distribution of work, migration and global consolidation id the reason why possessing cultural intelligence is one of the most important leadership skills you can possess.